 A Relay AP shall not set the Relay Control field of transmitted Relay elements to 0.

-A Relay AP of a Relay shall use same SSID as the AP to which the Relay STA of the Relay is associated.
+In a Relay, the Relay AP shall use the same SSID as the AP to which the Relay STA is associated.

-A Relay STA of a Relay shall send a Reachable Address Update frame to the AP to which it is associated the current list of reachable addresses when one of the following conditions occurs:
+A Relay STA of a Relay shall send a Reachable Address Update element that contains the current list of reachable addresses to the AP to which it is associated when one of the following conditions occurs:

-A new STA associates with the Relay AP of the Relay
+A new non-AP STA associates with the Relay AP of the Relay

-A STA is disassociated or deauthenticated from the Relay AP of the Relay
+A non-AP STA is disassociated or deauthenticated from the Relay AP of the Relay

 A Reachable Address Update frame is received at the Relay AP of the Relay

-A Relay STA may send a Reachable Address element to the Relay AP to which it is associated indicating the current list of reachable addresses when associating.
+The Relay STA may send a Reachable Address element that contains the current list of reachable addresses to an AP during association.